 Robert Kudielka (ed.), Bridget Riley: Dialogues on Art, introduction by Richard Shone, London 1995

-Bridget Louise Riley (born 24 April 1931 in Norwood, London) is an English painter who is one of the foremost exponents of Op art.
+Bridget Louise Riley (born 24 April 1931) is an English painter who is one of the foremost exponents of Op art.
 She currently lives and works in London, Cornwall and the Vaucluse in France.